drewschrauf/link-value/README.md

 link.onChange('New Title') //logs [{title: 'New Title', author: 'Old Author'}, ...]
 ```

-### makeMergedLink(value, onChange, ...path)
+### makeMergeLink(value, onChange, ...path)

 Sometimes you don't want the value passed to the `onChange` to completely replace the contents in the `value`.
-In these cases, you want to use `makeMergedLink` to add the properties to the object instead.
+In these cases, you want to use `makeMergeLink` to add the properties to the object instead.

 ```javascript
 const weather = [